rwth-i6/i6_experiments/users/zeyer/experiments/exp2023_04_25_rf/README.md

 - adam eps?
 1e-16 is what we had in TF, maybe better?
 - try CTC only
 - try no specaugment (should overfit then, i.e. reach train loss 0). try orig specaugment
+- CTC is incorrectly trained with EOS label at end - fix?

 - fine tune:
   - linspace vs geomspace?